-In 2015, at the age of 88, Kathryn Miller died at the Alden Court Nursing Care and Rehabilitation Center in Fairhaven, MA.
-Now, her son, Stephen P. Miller is suing the care facility for negligence resulting in her death.
+In 2015, Kathryn Miller died at the Alden Court Nursing Care and Rehabilitation Center in Fairhaven, MA at the age of 88.
+Now, her son, Stephen P. Miller, is suing the care facility for negligence resulting in her death.

 In the lawsuit, Miller alleges the nursing home failed to take the proper steps to respond to Kathryn’s distress calls.
 The suit goes on to claim that this negligence is what resulted in Kathryn’s death.

 The alleged initial negligence is only one part of the overall story.
-Miller also claims that Alden Court is covering up the incident in order to protect its nursing home staff who were believed to have been involved in the incident.
-Alden Court denies all claims and continues to protect the identities of four nurses who are employees at the care home.
+Miller also claims that Alden Court is covering up the incident to protect its nursing home staff who were believed to have been involved in the incident.
+Alden Court denies all claims and continues to protect the identities of four nurses employed at the care home.

-The negligence itself, claims Millers, stems from an incident involving a clam that became lodged in Kathryn’s throat.
+Miller claims that the negligence itself stems from an incident involving a clam that became lodged in Kathryn’s throat.
 This is allegedly what caused her to choke and eventually die as a result of asphyxiation.
-According to Miller, his mother’s death certificate states her cause of death was asphyxiation, however, Alden Court claims her death was caused by a seizure.
+According to Miller, his mother’s death certificate states her cause of death was asphyxiation.
+However, Alden Court claims her death was caused by a seizure.

-Miller has stated he’s undergone tremendous stress regarding the whole incident.
-He’s also expressed that he received little sympathy from Alden Court nursing care staff.
-He questions how his mother could have even been in a position to ingest a clam in the first place when her dietary restrictions didn’t allow her to eat clams.
-Alden Court states that they don’t even serve clams.
-All of this has no doubt caused much confusion and continued distress for Miller and other concerned members of the community.
+Miller has stated he has undergone tremendous stress regarding the whole incident.
+He has also expressed that he received little sympathy from Alden Court nursing care staff.
+He questions how his mother could have been in a position to ingest a clam in the first place when her dietary restrictions did not allow her to eat clams.
+Alden Court states that they do not even serve clams.
+All of this has no doubt caused much confusion and distress for Miller and other concerned members of the community.

 Alden Court’s official statements do not address the timeline discrepancy involved in Kathryn’s death.
-Rather they simply claim that Alden Court “does not serve clams”.
+Rather they simply claim that Alden Court “does not serve clams.”
 Miller’s attorney, Philip N. Beauregard is asking for $1 million in compensation and damages from Alden Court as a result of their alleged negligence.
-Read more on this story from The Standard-Times.